 2020: The University Consortium for Quality Online Learning (UCQOL)

-UCQOL reflects AGFE’s commitment to providing inclusive, innovative, and wide-reaching education opportunities for Emirati and Arab students.
-Through strategic partnerships, UCQOL in collaboration with the UAE Ministry of Education, will make online learning programs available to a larger pool of underserved students from the UAE and beyond.
-The Consortium, which is expected to scale up with more partner universities in the future, is already collaborating with nine of the country’s top universities: the American University of Dubai, American University of Sharjah, British University of Dubai, Khalifa University, New York University Abu Dhabi, UAE University, University of Dubai, University of Sharjah and Zayed University.
+The University Consortium for Quality Online Learning (UCQOL) reflects AGF’s commitment to providing inclusive, innovative, and wide-reaching education opportunities for Emirati and Arab students.
+Through strategic partnerships with top universities and the UAE Ministry of Education, (UCQOL) University Consortium for Quality Online Learning will make online learning programs available to a larger pool of Arab students from the UAE and beyond.
+The Consortium, which is expected to scale up with more partner universities in the future, is already collaborating with nine of the country’s top universities: the American University of Dubai, American University of Sharjah, British University in Dubai, Khalifa University, New York University Abu Dhabi, UAE University, University of Dubai, University of Sharjah and Zayed University.

 The Abdulla Al Ghurair Hub for Digital Teaching and Learning was launched at AUB’s Maroun Semaan Faculty of Engineering and Architecture (MSFEA) in 2021 to improve access to quality online education for thousands of Arab youth across the region.
 The pioneering initiative will leverage cutting-edge learning technologies that respond to the rapidly evolving needs of regional and global employment markets.
 In addition to launching a combination of at least 15 online master’s programs, diplomas, and certificates in its first 3 years, the Abdulla Al Ghurair Hub for Digital Teaching and Learning will fill a gap in the regional higher education and online education market.
 Existing residential courses will be digitized to enable improvements in the teaching and learning experience for students.
 At the same time new courses and programs are being developed.
 For more information about the partnership, please go to https://www.aub.edu.lb/msfea/online/Pages/default.aspx